danielharrell/open-eyes-lect-2017-18/Open.md

 transcendental subject.
 Or Hegel's dialectic, by which we reach Absolute Spirit.

-Yet suppose the self we come to embrace, under any such description, can therefore never be escaped.
-It is here that we can begin to see the stakes Suppose our predicament were

-For example, consider this description of our openness, from a recent book in philosophy by Francis
-Wolff:
+But even if the self to embrace proved absolute, and the way things seemed *were* the way things are, there would be a sense, also proved absolute, in which we were trapped in this self.
+At the same time that there would be no reason for escape, or point to it, the desire for it might grow all the stronger, as if having no reason were reason enough.
+To clarify what I mean, consider the way a recent book of philosophy, by Francis Wolff, describes our
+predicament:

 > Everything is inside because in order to think anything whatsoever, it is necessary to ‘be able to be conscious of it’, it is necessary to say it, and so we are locked up in language or in consciousness without being able to get out.
 In this sense, they have no outside.
-But in another sense, they are entirely turned towards the outside; they are the world’s window: for to be conscious is always to be conscious of something, to speak is necessarily to speak about something.
+But in another sense, they are entirely turned towards the outside;
+they are the world’s window: for to be conscious is always to be conscious of something, to speak is necessarily to speak about something.
 To be conscious of the tree is to be conscious of the tree itself, and not the idea of the tree;
 to speak about the tree is not just to utter a word but to speak about the thing.
 Consequently, consciousness and